nyancodes/pitchin/README.md

 # PitchIn

-PitchIn is a personal crowd funding application.
+PitchIn is a personal crowdfunding application.